 This small four-unit campsite offers a great few of the lake.
 Excellent for grayling fishing.

 Located approximately 20 km east of Atlin along Surprise Lake Road

 Palmer Lake Recreation Site

-This is a popular day-use site with two campsites and excellent for pike fishing off the shore and is ideal for canoeing and kayaking.
+This is a popular day-use site with two campsites and is excellent for pike fishing off the shore and is ideal for canoeing and kayaking.

 Located approximately 19 km south of Atlin along Warm Bay Road.